Arham-Dev1/Arham-Dev1/README.md

 ## 👨‍💻 About Me

 <p>
-I'm Arham Zahid, a Full Stack Developer with 3+ years of hands-on experience building and optimizing web applications.
+I'm Arham Zahid, a Full Stack Developer with around 4 years of hands-on experience building and optimizing web applications.
 My expertise lies in developing scalable, high-performance solutions using cutting-edge technologies like <strong>React</strong>, <strong>Node.js</strong>, <strong>PostgreSQL</strong>, and <strong>AWS</strong>.
 I am passionate about solving problems, delivering clean, maintainable code, and contributing to the success of projects through technical innovation.

 I thrive in dynamic environments where I can collaborate with cross-functional teams to design, develop, and deploy reliable systems that enhance user experiences and meet business goals.